FW-Zalando-Java-Backend-Engineer/Day-33_Queue_Stack/README.md

 > "Mastering Stack and Queue is like learning how traffic works:
 > You’ll build faster, cleaner, and smarter systems.
-> And remember — a good ride manager never lets guests jump the line (unless you're coding in PHP)." 😄
+> And remember — a good ride manager never lets guests jump the line (unless you're coding in Java)." 😄

 ---